datalab-org/datalab/pydatalab/docs/deployment.md

 # If nothing went wrong, launch the new containers (these will replace any running containers)
 docker compose --file docker-compose.prod.yml --profile prod up
 ```

-### Advanced provisioning

-There are many more advanced tools for provisioning containers and services.
-[Terraform](https://www.terraform.io/) or its open source fork
-[OpenTofu](https://opentofu.org/) can be used to define and provision cloud resources with
-code.
-[Ansible](https://www.ansible.com/) can be used to automate the deployment of
-containers and configuration to such resources.

-Configurations/rules/playbooks for these systems have been written for *datalab*
-and are used in production by many deployments; they are not yet general enough
-to be open sourced, but if you are interested please contact the *datalab*
-developers (via email or GitHub issues).

 ## General Server administration